danieltebor/cs3642-assignment-two/README.md

 You may note the variable MAX_NODES.
 This corresponds with the possible combinations of the state.
 The 3x3 grid has 9 states, each with a unique number, therefore the max number of states is 9!.
 The hashed array is initialized to this size.

-### Checking if a state is repeat
+### Checking if a state is a repeat
 In order to check if a state has been visited yet, the child's state is searched for in a hashed array of nodes that have already been visited.
-This allows for a constant, or almost constant search time.
+This allows for a constant or almost constant search time.

 ```c
 bool state_is_repeat(const Node* node,